nytimes/covid-19-data/README.md

 * Puerto Rico

 Data for Puerto Rico's county-equivalent municipios are available starting on May 5.
 This data was not available at the beginning of the outbreak and so all cases and deaths were assigned to Unknown.
+Puerto Rico does not report deaths at the municipio level.

 #### Probable Cases and Deaths and Anomalies